 I first traveled to Timor in 1990 from Darwin, arriving in Kupang (capital of West Timor) venturing to Flores and up into the highlands of the less trodden trails in West Timor.
 I was 30.
 Entrance to East Timor has been more sporadic, and so when I speak of Timor in these pages I am nearly always referring to rural West Timor.

 In a land that is predominantly Christian, in reality it is a thin veneer atop an Animist base, I found a tough yet gracious people.
 People with patience enough to help this naive “cas muti” (European in local ‘Dawan’ language) gain some understanding and insight into their lives.

 They helped me to understand appropriate dress (cover the shoulders and not too much knee please); work out the menu (charades always wins laughs); jump on the best disco booming, flashing lighted bus or bemo to anywhere (be sure of your destination unless you want to go on the grand tour to show off the white tourist); gracious people who taught me a few of the customs and a little culture (I can get anywhere in Timor with a bag of balloons and betel nut).
 All of which contributed to my falling in awe of the Timorese.

 I brought home some statues, masks, betel nut containers and weaving’s, quite unaware that I had stumbled onto the “real thing”, a true Alladins cave.
 Authentic traditional crafts, of which no two are ever the same and each tells its own story – weavers continue the tradition of creating unique handwoven textiles on a simple back strap loom often using hand-spun cottons and natural dyes to produce scarves, blankets, throws, shawls, runners, bags and tubular sarongs or tais.
-Often, using only a machete and penknife, carvers bring to life bamboo, wood, bone, gourd, fossilised coral and coconut, to produce artefacts in the traditional way.
+Often, using only a machete and penknife, carvers bring to life bamboo, wood, bone, gourd, fossilized coral and coconut, to produce artifacts in the traditional way.